banditto9/addon-wallabag/README.md

 Click, save and read it when you want.
 It extracts content so that you won't be distracted by pop-ups and cie.

-Further information can be found at wallabag.org
+Further information can be found at https://wallabag.org

 ## Author

-The original setup of this repository was done by [Paulo Costa][coostax].
+The original setup of this repository was done by Paulo Costa https://github.com/coostax/addon-wallabag